SSAA OR HUNTING CLUB MEMBERSHIP REQUIRED BY ALL HUNTERS

 A very good council road runs from top to bottom of the property for 35km with no gates allowing easy and fast access.

 Hunters can test their skills chasing after Pigs, Rabbits, Foxes, Feral Cats, Yabbie and Yellow belly Fishing.

 The Terrain around the property has some big variations from flat open plains to woodland and some of the famous Channel Country.
 Country creeks and waterholes going back into the grey range – stoney hills with dissected residuals all make for some great hunting.

 A four wheel drive is not needed in dry conditions as you can get to most places on the property with good car access.
 Obviously four wheel drive is needed in extended wet conditions.

+The accommodation is described by the owners as "Mickey Mouse - Dongas, But Motel Type".
 With the quarters approximately 50 kilometres from the Quilpie township, the best check in times are to be arranged prior with a few days notice.
 This gives the property owner a window to stop what work they are doing meet and greet you – if arriving after sundown, your first night is free to avoid camping elsewhere in the area or on your way.